-- Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreements: APWU, IT/AS, NALC, and NPMHU. - If you are a career bargaining unit employee represented by the agreement with NPPN, you will find your premium rates on https://liteblue.usps.gov/fehb. - Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreement: PPOA.
+- Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreement: NALC. - Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreement: PPOA.

-Non-Postal rates apply to all career non-bargaining unit Postal Service employees and career employees represented by the NRLCA agreement.
+Non-Postal rates apply to all career non-bargaining unit Postal Service employees and career bargaining unit employees who are represented by the following agreements: APWU, IT/AS, NPMHU, NPPN and NRLCA.
 Postal rates do not apply to non-career Postal employees, Postal retirees, and associated members of any Postal employee organization who are not career Postal employees.